 Artist Statement

-What I find exciting about art is the possibility of capturing essences of the visual world.
-I worked for many years directly from nature, including painting the landscapes of New Mexico and New York State.
-These previous experiences provide the foundation for my current work, abstract collages, monotypes and watercolors, which bear a close connection to nature by virtue of their color, light and spatial configurations.
+What I find exciting about art is capturing essences of the visual world.
+I worked for many years directly from life, including painting the landscapes of New Mexico and New York State.
+These previous experiences provided the foundation for much of my abstract work (collages, monotypes and watercolors), which bear a close connection to nature by virtue of their color, light and spatial configurations.
+I have gone on to apply this knowledge to representational work as well.

 About the Artist